 Under by-law 2001-03, all residents who own a dog or dogs must register them by purchasing an annual dog licence.
 Dog licences are due Jan.
-2nd, 2023 and will be available at the Municipal Office.
+2nd, 2024 and will be available at the Municipal Office.

-To avoid a \$15.00 late fee penalty, all dog licenses must be renewed annually before March 1st, 2023.
+To avoid a \$15.00 late fee penalty, all dog licenses must be renewed annually before March 1st, 2024.

-The cost is \$7.50 for spayed or neutered dogs and \$15.00 otherwise.
+The cost is \$10.00 for spayed or neutered dogs and \$20.00 otherwise.

-We will be accepting e-transfers this year.
-The password will be dog tag.
+We accepting e-transfers to purchase your dog tag.
+The password will be dogtag.
 Please email your conformation of your dogs last rabies shot and your telephone number to deputyclerk@twp.prince.on.ca.